YaronL16/Hafifon/13.Openshift/README.md

     - Note: Check out the roles and `requirements.yml`, many roles are used in the workflow playbooks
     - Note: If you want to dive deeper and understand every role, you can read the Hafifon in Confluence to get a better understanding of our environment
+- Read the Troubleshooting OCP doc in the tactic environment